Wedding Guest Dress Code Guide: Complete Resource

 For men, focus on classic tuxedo variations—either a traditional black or midnight blue option paired with a crisp white dress shirt and black bow tie.

-You'll want to complement your dress with elegant jewellery and sophisticated evening shoes.
+You’ll want to complement your dress with elegant jewellery and sophisticated evening shoes.
+For outdoor venues, block heels are a practical and stylish choice to navigate grass or uneven surfaces.

 Remember to consider the venue when selecting your attire—a grand hotel wedding demands more formality than a country club setting, which can also influence your choice.
+For an authentic British touch, you might also explore traditional British wedding cheese towers to make your celebration memorable.

 Formal Wedding Guest Attire